Spl0itable/verified-nostr/README.md

-# Nostr NIP-05 Public Key Verifier
+# Nostr Address (NIP-05) Identifier

-This service allows you to automatically verify that your public key is correctly associated with your NIP-05 address.
-The service is free to use and the identifier addresses are hosted on the `verified-nostr.com` domain.
+This service allows you to automatically identify your public key with an associated Nostr address (NIP-05).
+The service is free to use and the identifier addresses are hosted on the `NostrAddress.com` domain.

 If you appreciate this free service:
 - Zap us some sats `69420@walletofsatoshi.com`